LexiFi/ocaml-vdom/README.md

 The implementation of this architecture relies on two modules:

-  - `Vdom` :  definition of the VDOM tree and of "virtual applications".
-    This is a "pure" module, which does not depend on any Javascript bindings.
+  - [`Vdom`](blob/master/vdom.mli) : definition of the VDOM tree and of "virtual applications".
+This is a "pure" module, which does not depend on any Javascript bindings (it could be executed on the server-side, e.g. for automated testing).

   - `Vdom_blit` : rendering of virtual applications into the actual DOM.
 This modules implements the initial "blit" operation (rendering a VDOM tree to the DOM) and the "diff/synchronization" algorithm.
 It also manages the state of a running application.
+    `Vdom_blit` is implemented on top of `Js_browser`.